Wyangala Dam Wall Raising

 Main construction work is expected to take about four years.

 WaterNSW is committed to partnering with the community, stakeholders and customers so together we can achieve the best outcomes from this critical infrastructure project.
 Community engagement will occur at every stage of the project.

 Stay informed and view the latest project updates and FAQS.

 Planning and delivery

 For detailed project planning information please visit the NSW Government Planning portal.

-- Engaging early on environmental and cultural impacts
+- Engaging early, particularly on environmental and cultural impacts

-- Working directly and personally with upstream landholders who may be impacted by inundation from the rise in water levels
+- Working directly and personally with upstream landholders who may be impacted by inundation from the rise in water level

-- Maximising customer and community benefits Modelling and explaining future flood frequency scenarios
+- Modelling and explaining future flood frequency scenarios

 WaterNSW will work closely with the community to address the issues and opportunities that arise through the life of the project in further detail.

 Facebook users can also join the WaterNSW Wyangala Dam Wall Raising project community group.